readdle/app-store-receipt-verification/README.md

 );
 ```

-Extend receipt with latest info using the bridge to `readdle/app-store-server-api` package:
+Extend receipt with the latest info using the bridge to the `readdle/app-store-server-api` package:

 ```
 try {